 Winter biking gear often means heavier equipment.
 Watch out for overly heavy winter bike helmets.
 They will be uncomfortable and cause neck pain on long rides.

-Since we are looking at winter bike helmets, you may notice that the weights may be slightly higher than standard helmets.
+Since we are looking at winter bike helmets, the weights may be slightly higher than standard helmets.
 This is due to additional padding and fewer vents.

 What Does It Look Like?